ILIAS-eLearning/ILIAS/docs/documentation/git-hooks.md

 #### Creating Git Hooks

-Move to directory where git hooks are stored.
+Move to directory where Git hooks are stored.

 ```
 $ cd .git/hooks